Click on the tab for your year group to see helpful career tips, advice and information for your phase of study.

 Law & Teaching

-- Look out for events early in the autumn term to help start your campaign, such as ‘Law Careers for Non-Law Students’ on October 13th and activities run by Teach First, Ark & other teaching organisations.
+- Look out for events early in the autumn term to help start your campaign, such as ‘Law Careers for Non-Law Students’ and activities run by Teach First, Ark & other teaching organisations.

 Interesting areas, often without formal graduate schemes…